MFA Server Migration Information & Process

 • An Identity Automation Support Engineer will assist in the migration process.

-• If you have an older version of the MFA server, it will be easier to install your current version of the MFA server on the new server and incrementally upgrade after the migration.
+• If you have an older version of the MFA server, it will be easier to install your current version of the MFA server onto the new server and incrementally upgrade after the migration.

-What's Needed For A Successful Migration
+What's Needed for a Successful Migration

 • Any and all MFA software related passwords (this includes the one_sys_admin account, the sa or dedicated SQL account used to connect to the SQL MFA database or a DBA to be available for the call if those passwords cannot be made available or shared for the call).

-• The installer of your current MFA server version.
-If you no longer have it, or it is no longer available for public download from our Downloads, please let us know and we will get that for you.
+• Note: If you no longer have it, or it is no longer available for public download from our Downloads, please let us know and we will get that for you.

 • A test client for checking the new server's connection after the migration